List of 40 Famous Forests in India to visit

 36. Chinnar Wildlife Sanctuary

-Chinnar Wildlife Sanctuary is a dry forest, overpowered with xerophytic vegetation, on the South India border between Kerala and Tamil Nadu.
+Chinnar Wildlife Sanctuary is a dry forest, overgrown with xerophytic vegetation, on the southern border between Kerala and Tamil Nadu.

 The sanctuary lies in the Western Ghats rain shadow region, a continuation of the Eravikulam National Park.
 The Chinnar and Pambar rivers flow through the refuge.